 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the College's basic financial statements.
 The supplemental schedules on pages 57 to 59 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and relates was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The supplemental schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.
 The statistical section on pages 46 to 55 is presented for the purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and is not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statement, and accordingly, we express no opinion on or provide any assurance on it.